Monster Pool horror film anthology

 * I just watched Split.
 I thought it was really good but now I’m regretting using all these pen names.
 Fingers crossed that none of my stories suddenly appear with the byline The Beast.

 My short story A Marketable Skill has been published for the first time, appearing in Blood & Bourbon magazine.
 It’s about Tommy Malthis, a perennial underachiever and Galaxian ace who comes from a family of epic overachievers.
 He’s just been fired from his job as a busboy – his seventh McJob since he almost finished applying for college – and finds out that the rest of the day has a lot more in store than zapping alien bugships.

-If you’re interested in over 250 pages packed with misadventure, mayhem and mavoc (okay, ‘mavoc’ isn’t a real word but sometimes alliteration is as alliteration does), check out Blood & Bourbon Spring 2017.
-You can order a print version of the issue or download the ebook for free.
+If you’re interested in over 250 pages packed with misadventure, mayhem and mavoc (okay, ‘mavoc’ isn’t a real word but sometimes alliteration is as alliteration does), the Kindle edition is available here.

 Axioms + Ecstasy in a new anthology

 Axioms + Ecstasy has been published for the third time (should it now be titled Axioms³ + Ecstasy³?).
 It appears in a digital anthology of fantasy fiction called Ignis Fatuus, which is Latin for will-o’-wisp or something deceptive – and would also be a really cool name for a mustachioed villain.